ondrejholecek/foset/README.md

 ## Examples

+**Note: If neither `-r` nor `--file` options are specified, Foset will try to read the plain-text sessions from standard output.
+Usually this is not what you want.**

 ### default output from compressed session file

 If not specified otherwise, the default output format is `${default_basic} ${default_hw}, ${default_rate}, ${default_counts}`: